JonasToth/gitforge.nvim/development_resources/README.md

 ## Motivation

-I never developed a plugin for `nvim` and have no prior experience in `Lua`.
+I never developed a plugin for `nvim` and have no prior experience in `lua`.
 That will be reflected in the code you may read :)
 The plugin serves a personal wish for tighter integration of issue work into my personal `nvim` workflow.